-- Support for recovery.
-Our cardiac prevention and rehabilitation program gives you access to nutrition counseling, exercise instruction, stress management, smoking cessation programs and more.
-We help you recover from surgery and establish lasting lifestyle changes to help you manage coronary artery disease.
+Our heart disease prevention and cardiac rehabilitation programs provide nutrition counseling, exercise instruction, stress management sessions, tobacco cessation programs, and more.
+Our goal is to help you recover from surgery and establish lasting lifestyle changes to help you manage your heart disease and maintain good health.